metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Kadarius Toney, Kenny Golladay, and John Ross came up big in this game for the Giants.
 Well done.

+Saints love playing so much outside technique with their corners.

 ***

 ## Browns @ Vikings